Connect any data store to the authorization pipeline

 Authorization decisions depend on data from many systems — identity providers, databases, internal services.
 Without a centralized approach, data-fetching logic ends up scattered across applications, tightly coupled to upstream schemas, and duplicated across teams.

-Data source extensions define these connections once, alongside the policy engine.
-Route, proxy, and Envoy extensions all call the same data sources to retrieve context for authorization decisions.
+Data source extensions are a core component of Cerbos Synapse, the data integration and enrichment layer that sits in front of the Cerbos PDP.
+They define connections to external systems once, and other Synapse components — proxy extensions, route extensions, and Envoy extensions — all call the same data sources to retrieve context for authorization decisions.

 How data source extensions work